noee/mcwsplasmoid/README.md

 Web Stream Setup
 --------------
-Currently MediaCenter does not support the web interface to streaming sources, but it will still play them if set up manually.
-When a web streaming source is setup, MediaCenter will add it to the Web Media Playlist so it's available from the Playlists page and normal audio searching.
+When a web streaming source is setup,
+MediaCenter will add it to the Web Media Playlist so it's available from the Playlists page and normal audio searching.